anastassiavybornova/bikenwgaps/README.md

 ### Setting up code environment

 The required python version is 3.8.8. `pip` must be installed and updated before setting up the environment. `requirements.txt` must be placed in the working directory.
-For issues that may arise with geopandas dependencies on windows, we refer to this [blogpost by Geoff Boeing](https://geoffboeing.com/2014/09/using-geopandas-windows/).
+For issues that may arise with geopandas dependencies on windows, we refer our fellow sufferers to this [blogpost by Geoff Boeing](https://geoffboeing.com/2014/09/using-geopandas-windows/).

 ```
 conda create --override-channels -c conda-forge -n bnwenv shapely